CS-intro-with-Python/cs-project-2025-Anton15K/README.md

 ## Success Criteria

-* REST API is functional, versioned, and documented with Swagger
+* REST API is functional and versioned
-* Application runs in Docker containers with working backend, frontend, and database
+* Application runs in Docker containers with working backend and frontend
 * Vue frontend interacts successfully with Flask backend
 * CI pipeline builds, tests, and validates all components automatically
 * Continuous deployment from the `main` branch is configured and functional